link2wales.co.uk -

 Green Dolphin Street – mid 1980’s pop band from Rhyl feat Stuart Bickley (drms), John Morris (bass,voc) (not the same person as Carpet) & Steve Davies (gtr).
 Played between 1990 & 1992 in venues such as The Flying Picket, L’pool, Hummingbird, B’ham, several times at the Boardwalk in Manchester, Manc Uni, Sound Garden, Manc, Rock Garden in Covent garden, The Carnarvon Castle in Camden town, Lady Owen Arms in Islington, The Tivoli, The Bistro, several other local gigs & The Sir George Robey in London where they won a battle of the bands competition.
 They supported Daisy Chainsaw (Love your money got to no 26 in 1992) in the Sir George Robey & were once supported by a band called Rain in the Boardwalk although no-one can remember what they looked like so speculation that they changed into Oasis is still rife!!
 They were once arrested outside Virgin records offices in London in May 1991 whilst in meetings concerning a record deal because the police thought they were car thieves (this was an actual press release but was in fact a marketing ploy thought up by Roger Subway & their manager!!!!!).
 Roger worked as their sound & lighting engineer throughout these exhausting mini tours & it is true that Steve Sync drove them to London to some gigs but roadie?? no, he used his age old excuse of being too tired to work after the long drive down!!

-Green Dragon – Green Dragon (Media) (1998) headed by Martin Devaughan, with offices in Holywell and Holyhead.
-Services include: Management, Promotion, Music Videos, Web Design, Multi Media Presentations and Promtional Merchandise.
-Over 30 years in the music business, with experience in many field Green Dragon Media aims to help up and coming artists as well as establised names.
-They have contacts in all aspects of the business (worldwide) which are used to ensure their clients get the best services possible.
-Martin (Green Dragon) now presents The Green Dragon Radio Show which is syndicated to various internet radio stations world wide as well as being streamed from www.greendragononline.co.uk and www.myspace.com/gdr with listening figures of 20,000+ per week (Apr05).
-Went onto manage Xms3, Glen UK, Mishap and Homespun as well as promoting Pippa Rogers and Souldriver along with numerous bands from England. (website)
+Green Dragon – Green Dragon (Media) (c1998) headed by Martin Devaughan, with offices in Holywell and Holyhead.
+Services included: Management, Promotion, Music Videos, Web Design, Multi Media Presentations and Promotional Merchandise.
+Martin (Green Dragon) also hosted The Green Dragon Radio Show.
+Went onto manage Xms3, Glen UK, Mishap and Homespun as well as promoting Pippa Rogers and Souldriver along with numerous bands from England.

 Green Marine Sun – Holyhead based alternative rock band (2001), feat; Pip O’Neil (voc), Darrell (gtr), Murphy (gtr), Bojan (bass), Bret (drms), Said to do a great live performance & a broad spectrum of influences. (website)